 \section{Abstract}

-In this work, we present a comprehensive geometrical formulation of quantum thermodynamics based on contact geometry and principal fiber bundles.
+In this work, we present a geometrical formulation of quantum thermodynamics based on contact geometry and principal fiber bundles.
 The quantum thermodynamic state space is modeled as a contact manifold, with equilibrium Gibbs states forming a Legendrian submanifold that encodes the fundamental thermodynamic relations.
 A principal fiber bundle over the manifold of density operators distinguishes the quantum state structure from thermodynamic labels: its fibers represent non-equilibrium configurations, and their unique intersections with the equilibrium submanifold enforce thermodynamic consistency.
-Quasistatic processes correspond to minimizing geodesics under the Bures–Wasserstein metric, leading to minimal dissipation, while the divergence of geodesic length toward rank-deficient states geometrically derives the third law.
-Non-equilibrium extensions, formulated through pseudo-Riemannian metrics and connections on the principal bundle, introduce curvature-induced holonomy that quantifies irreversibility in cyclic processes.
+Quasistatic processes correspond to minimizing geodesics under the Bures–Wasserstein metric, leading to minimal dissipation, while the divergence of geodesic length toward rank-deficient states geometrically derives the unattainability aspect of the third law.
+Non-equilibrium extensions, formulated through pseudo-Riemannian metrics and connections on the principal bundle, introduce curvature-induced holonomy that quantifies a geometric source of irreversibility in cyclic processes.
 In this framework, the thermodynamic laws in the quantum regime emerge naturally as geometric consequences.